All Episodes

 Within an instant, basically, you had Rosenstein.

-And he signed on no obstruction.
+And he signed on, no, no obstruction.

-Multiple referrals on a number of different crimes, including leaking classified information as part of the investigation into the misconduct of the Justice Department and the FBI.
+Devin Nunes is going to be releasing criminal referrals as early as next week, multiple referrals on a number of different crimes, including leaking classified information as part of the investigation into the misconduct of the Justice Department and the FBI.

 I don't know what it's going to be, but we know the whole story on FISA.

-Rand Paul said, and this is good for him, that he has his sources putting John Brennan at the center of the Russiagate conspiracy.
+Rand Paul said, and this is good for him, that he has his sources putting John Brennan at the center of the Russia Gate conspiracy.

 He wants now Brennan to testify under oath immediately.